 Liaison job in Paterson, NJ

-* Demonstrate the ability to communicate effectively in English, both orally and in writing, using proper grammar and vocabulary
+* Ability to communicate effectively in English, both orally and in writing, with students, staff, parents, administrators, and the community

 * Meet such alternatives to above qualifications as the Superintendent may find appropriate and acceptable